 The WAter Incident Database (WAID) is the central dataset and service used by the Forum members.
 WAID is a service developed by the Forum to bring together water-related incident data from a wide range of sources within the UK search and rescue region.
-The system collates both fatal and non fatal incindets, holding data back to 2009.
-You can found out more about WAID here...
+The system collates both fatal and non-fatal incidents, holding data back to 2009.
+Find out more about WAID.

 What is cold water shock (CWS)?

-It's the body's short term, involuntary response to being suddenly immersed in cold water.
-It is considered to be a principal underlying factor in a drowning death.
+It's the body's short-term, involuntary response to being suddenly immersed in cold water.
+It is considered to be a principal underlying factor in drowning deaths.
 After sudden immersion, a number of things happen:

-- First of all, closure of the blood vessels in the skin result in increased resistance to blood flow.
+- closure of the blood vessels in the skin result in increased resistance to blood flow.
 The heart then has to work harder and blood pressure increases.